YoloDolos/sdk/README.md

 ## Moralis integration
-Zoo builds on top of Moralis, which provides both cloud functions and a realtime API for the React frontend.
+NFT builds on top of Moralis, which provides both cloud functions and a realtime API for the React frontend.

 ### Plugins
 Moralis servers support plugins which can listen to and respond to events on a given contract.
-For Zoo, we Moralis watches the `ZooKeeper` contract for any new game events and updates various game tables accordingly.
+For NFT, we Moralis watches the `Keeper` contract for any new NFT events and updates various NFT tables accordingly.

 ```shell
 yarn moralis:plugins
 ```

 ### Cloud Functions
-Moralis Cloud Functions are used to update cached game state when key events are fired.
+Moralis Cloud Functions are used to update cached NFT state when key events are fired.

 ```shell